 This is a follow up story for AlmondClear.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey everybody!
 I’m super excited to report back on how Almond Clear has been doing since my first Starter Story post.
 In case you missed that first post, I’ll do a quick rundown of my business.

 Almond Clear is a line of specialty skincare products for people suffering from acne, folliculitis, and ingrown hairs.
 When you have an embarrassing, unsightly skin condition, it can really make you feel inhibited and insecure.
 Almond Clear helps to clear blemishes and ingrown (and other skin concerns, as well) because it’s naturally antibacterial, antifungal, exfoliating, and anti-inflammatory.
 But most importantly, Almond Clear gives people CONFIDENCE and FREEDOM so that they can enjoy the moment without being distracted by the appearance of their skin.
 Almond Clear products are fueled by mandelic acid, an alpha hydroxy acid derived from bitter almonds.